Drew Waters Preview, Player Props: Royals vs. Yankees

 Drew Waters At The Plate

-- Waters is hitting .226 with 10 doubles, five triples, eight home runs and 27 walks.
+- Waters is batting .226 with 10 doubles, five triples, eight home runs and 27 walks.

-- In 25.6% of his games this season, Waters has notched at least one RBI.
-In seven of those games (7.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 25.6% of his games this year, Waters has tallied at least one RBI.
+In seven of those games (7.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.